 But they were just getting started.
 How about these New Moon on Monday lyrics: "Shake up the picture the lizard mixture, with your dance on the eventide.
 You got me coming up with answers, all of which I deny.
 I said it again, could I please rephrase it.
 Maybe I can catch a ride. . ."

 Sure, okay.
 Or how about The Reflex: "You've gone too far this time.
 But I'm dancing on the valentine.
 I tell you somebody's fooling around with my chances on the dangerline. . .The reflex is an only child he's waiting in the park.
 The reflex is in charge of finding treasure in the dark."

 And we can keep going with this.
 In Union of the Snake, Simon Le Bon makes no more sense than in any of the above: "Telegram force and ready.
 I knew this was a big mistake.
 There's a fine line drawing my senses together, and I think it's about to break.
 If I listen, I can hear them singers, voices in your body coming through on the radio."
 But I think you get the idea.

-So with that, we have a new winner!
-So, I'll wrap, and call it a weekend.
+So with that, I'll wrap, and call it a weekend.
 Happy Monday, everybody!